Confidence and Knowing Your Worth It

 - Live in the now.
 When you do this there is a whole lot less room for worry and doubt to take over.
 Judgment often comes from reliving an idea or circumstance from the past.
 And worry is usually focused on the future.

 - Be open to possibility.
 If you are set in your ways and have decided who you are, you don’t leave a lot of room for growth.
-It's great to know your current traits and abilities but don't limit yourself from learning and growing in… Click To Tweet Just because you aren’t a good leader now, doesn’t mean you can’t develop the skills to do so.
+It's great to know your current traits and abilities but don't limit yourself from learning and growing in new ways.
+Click To Tweet Just because you aren’t a good leader now, doesn’t mean you can’t develop the skills to do so.
 The things the human mind, body, and soul are capable of never cease to amaze me.
 This is why movies like Soul Surfer or Rudy bring us to the edge of our seats.
 It’s why we cheer for the underdog.
 Deep down we all like to overcome obstacles and conquer new goals.

 If you have read my about me page you know I believe that our lives are meant to be so much more than average.
 We all deserve miracles and happiness on a regular basis.